Manasi138/Django/README.md

-# HI THIS is mansis django file
+# HI This is Manasi's django file